Blog

 Smell Is a Dog’s Primary Data Stream

-It’s not that dogs have a “better” nose.
-Their system is built to gather more scent information and process it quickly.
+For dogs, scent is a sophisticated data stream, constantly updated and deeply detailed.
+Their system is built to gather detailed scent information and process it quickly.

 • More receptors to capture more signals.
 Dogs are estimated to have more than 100 million scent receptors in the nasal cavity compared to about 6 million in people.